 Disclaimer: This class is intended for mature students and may cover graphic content, such as criminal cases, discussions, and/or topics.
 Most of the material presented will NOT be censored.
-Under NO CIRCUMSTANCES are students permitted to take photos or recording of the lecture slides and/or photos.
+Under NO CIRCUMSTANCES are students permitted to take photos, make copies or recording of the lecture slides, photos, or video recordings.
 Failure to comply with these guidelines may result in academic penalty.